12 Movies Like Fall That Are Genuinely Terrifying

 The Descent

-From one deep dark tale to another that throws in some monstrous additional elements for good measure, Neil Marshall's "The Descent" is one of the more fantastical entries on this list but that doesn't stop it from being any more frightening with its isolation and unsettling creature feature add-ons.
-The 2005 horror sees an all-female group of thrill-seekers go into an unmarked cave only to get trapped and find something inhuman waiting for them in the darkness.
+From one deep dark tale to another — which throws in some monstrous additional elements for good measure — Neil Marshall's "The Descent" is one of the more fantastical entries on this list but that doesn't stop it from being any more frightening with its sense of isolation and unsettling creature feature add-ons.
+The 2005 horror film sees an all-female group of thrill-seekers go exploring in an unmarked cave, only to get trapped and find something inhuman waiting for them in the darkness.

 Vertical Limit

-Kicking things off with a killer opening that does a great job of setting the tone from then on out, "Vertical Limit" spends the rest of the film having its brave rescuers getting snuffed out one by one courtesy of Mother Nature.
-Legs are broken, falls are taken and Peter is running for his life as seasoned climber Montgomery Wick (Glenn) serves as the bitter veteran with a score to settle, spouting lines like, "Up there you're not dying, you're dead."
+Kicking things off with a killer opening that does a great job of setting the movie's tone, "Vertical Limit" spends the rest of the film having its brave rescuers get snuffed out one by one courtesy of Mother Nature.
+Legs are broken, falls are taken, and Peter runs for his life from seasoned climber Montgomery Wick (Glenn), the bitter veteran with a score to settle who spouts lines like, "Up there you're not dying, you're dead."
 It might feel a bit dated now, but sometimes you just need Ben Mendelsohn yelling as an angry mad Australian while the original "Man on Fire" lowers the atmosphere to ridiculously cool temperatures.

 A Lonely Place To Die

-While it might stretch its drama further than a radio tower, there's something about the treacherous Scottish Highland and how directors Julian Gilbey maneuver along it that makes "A Lonely Place to Die," just like its many victims in the story, easily passed by.
+It might stretch its drama further than a radio tower, but there's something about the treacherous Scottish Highlands and how director Julian Gilbey maneuvers along them that makes "A Lonely Place to Die" not easy to pass by.

-George, who after turns in films like "Triangle" and "30 Days of Night" gets another stab at a moody thriller that she thrives in by the end of it.
+George — after turns in films like "Triangle" and "30 Days of Night" — gets another stab at a moody thriller that she thrives in by the end.
 Include the perma-chilled presence of Sean Harris (better known as Solomon Lane in the "Mission: Impossible" movies) and "A Lonely Place to Die" might be one of the most underrated films on this list — and one that actually deserves seeking out.

 Phone Booth